babychoujr/Checkers_AI/README.md

 # Checkers_AI
- A Checkers AI player that uses Monte Carlo Tree Search.
+ A Checkers AI bot utilizes the simple Monte Carlo Tree Search Algorithm.
+The algorithm exploits the Law of Large Numbers to provide the bot with enough information to play a educated move through randomized simulations.